nikgregory/shiny-octo-eureka/README.txt

 * Validation - to validate this theme you must disable the RDF module - because the W3C validator cannot handle the doctype and will freak out.
-When you disable the RDF module the doctype will automagically change and you will be able to validate it agains HTML5 as per usual.
-I would suggest using a lint tool instead in any case, validation is only so useful and for HTML5 I think lint + ouline tools are more realistic tools for building in HTML5.
+When you disable the RDF module the doctype will automagically change and you will be able to validate it against HTML5 as per usual.
+I would suggest using a lint tool instead in any case, validation is only so useful and for HTML5 I think lint + outline tools are more realistic tools for building in HTML5.

 * For dark style themes there's a dark.css file, just uncomment it in the info file, however understand at the moment the dark stylesheet needs major work and is not